testsigmahq/testsigma-docs/src/pages/docs/agent/setup-on-windows-mac-linux.md

           TS_ACTIVATION_KEY: "REPLACE_WITH_YOUR_ACTIVATION_KEY"
           CHROME: "<REMOTE_CHROME_URL>"
           FIREFOX: "<REMOTE_FIREFOX_URL>"
           EDGE: "<REMOTE_EDGE_URL>"
   <br><br>
-  Testsigma Agent container allows controlling minimum and maximum heap memory settings using MIN and MAX envinroment variables.
-The default values for MIN and MAX will be 1GB and 8GB respectively.
+  Testsigma Agent container allows controlling minimum and maximum heap memory settings using MIN and MAX environment  variables.
+The default values for MIN and MAX will be 1GB and 8GB, respectively.
 Here's an example docker-compose file:

     version: "3.9"
     services: